petecarapetyan/webappwriter/docs/rocket-themes/all/wip/index.md

 ## What about the footer?

-Footers are the purvey of each separate theme, and they haven't been touched, so I just start by copying in the footer.njk from the rocket codebase.
-So, there's that to fix, too.
+Footers are almost more about the consumer of a theme than the theme itself.

-But really, folks.
-You will pretty nearly always want your footer to be custom to a site.
-That's more about the needs of the site than the needs of the theme consumer.
+So pretty much everyone is going to want to do their own footer themself, unless the site is a documentation site for code, like rocket itself.

 ## Infinite number of issues more